On Necessary and Sufficient Conditions for Differential Flatness

-Note that flatness may be traced back to Hilbert and Cartan \cite{H,C}.
-In fact, using the definition presented in this paper, with, in place of (\ref{sys0}), the set of $n-m$ implicit equations (\ref{implsys}) where the control variables $u$ are eliminated, flatness may be seen as a generalization in the framework of manifolds of jets of infinite order of the \emph{uniformization of analytic functions} of Hilbert 's 22nd problem \cite{Hilpro}, solved by Poincaré \cite{Poi} in 1907 (see \cite{Bers} for a modern presentation of this subject and recent extensions and results).
+Note that the notion of flatness may be tied up to two different trends. \\ The first one refers to the equivalence between underdetermined differential systems, whose archetype is the problem of Monge, their reduction to normal forms and their integration (see e.g. the major contributions \cite{Monge,Serret,Hadam,Goursat,Zerv-1913,H,C,Zerv-1932}).
+The link between this integrability problem and flatness is particularly clear via \'{E}.~Cartan's notion of \emph{absolute equivalence} \cite{C} (already noted by W. Shadwick \cite{Sh}) and via D. Hilbert's concept of \emph{invertible and without integral} transformations (\emph{umkehrbar, integrallos transformationen} in German) \cite{H}. \\ The second one is related to the notion of parameterization: using the definition presented in this paper, with, in place of (\ref{sys0}), the set of $n-m$ implicit equations (\ref{implsys}) introduced in the next section, where the control variables $u$ are eliminated, flatness may be seen as a generalization in the framework of manifolds of jets of infinite order of the \emph{uniformization of analytic functions} of Hilbert 's 22nd problem \cite{Hilpro}, solved by Poincaré \cite{Poi} in 1907 (see \cite{Bers} for a modern presentation of this subject and recent extensions and results).
 This problem consists, roughly speaking, given a set of complex polynomial equations in one complex variable, in finding an open dense subset $D$ of the complex plane $\CC$ and a holomorphic function $s$ from $D$ to $\CC$ such that $s$ is surjective and $s(p)$ identically satisfies the given equations for all values of the ``parameter'' $p\in D$.
 In our setting, $\CC$ is replaced by a (real) manifold of jets of infinite order, a flat output $y_{1},\ldots,y_{m}$ plays the role of the parameter $p$ and $s$ is the associated Lie-B\"acklund isomorphism $s=(\varphi_{0},\varphi_{1},\dot{\varphi}_{1},\ddot{\varphi}_{1},\ldots)$ with $\varphi_{0}$ and $\varphi_{1}$ defined above.

-In the framework of linear finite or infinite dimensional systems, the notions of flatness and \emph{parametrization} coincide as remarked by \cite{Pom,Pom-Quad}, and in the behavioral approach of \cite{PW}, flat outputs correspond to \emph{latent variables} of \emph{observable image representations} \cite{Trent} (see also \cite{Fl-scl2} for a module theoretic interpretation of the behavioral approach).
+In the framework of linear finite or infinite dimensional systems, the notions of flatness and \emph{parameterization} coincide as remarked by \cite{Pom,Pom-Quad}, and in the behavioral approach of \cite{PW}, flat outputs correspond to \emph{latent variables} of \emph{observable image representations} \cite{Trent} (see also \cite{Fl-scl2} for a module theoretic interpretation of the behavioral approach).